Creating a COVIDSafe Plan

 Members of the public can report a suspected breach of the public health restrictions, including isolation breaches, unauthorised mass gatherings or business breaches, by contacting the Police Assistance Line on or reporting it online at .

-Subcontractors must complete their own COVIDSafe Plan for the worksite they are working on, even if that worksite is shared with another employer.
+For sites where a principal contractor does not have control of the project, subcontractors must complete their own COVIDSafe Plan for the worksite they are on, even if that worksite is shared with another employer.

 COVIDSafe Plan in languages other than English